RustPhilly/newsletter/README.md

 If you're looking for something to quickly deploy for yourself, take a look at Luca's full source code here: https://github.com/LukeMathWalker/zero-to-production

 ### Trade-off
+Rust Philly is working through each chapter to Zero2Prod book.
+We figure it would be neat to deploy our own production-grade newsletter service, but we also are in this meetup to level-up in Rust, so that we can be more effective in our day jobs.
+There is a trade-off here to acknowledge.

 #### Fork and deploy, learn implementation details later
 PROS: